 Your module must have a file presenting the providence review of the contents of your module including the copyright and licenses which apply to your module.

-The file must be named and located as ‘src/site/apt/review.apt’
+The file must be named and located as ‘REVIEW.md’

-The file must be in the “Almost Plain Text” format and should follow the standard layout of the file in the unsupported/example module.
+The file should follow the standard layout of the file in the unsupported/example module.

 This file describes any contents which do not follow the copyright and license of the project as a whole.